HIV/AIDS in New York City: Gay community response

 During this early period, New Yorkers were not sufficiently informed about the disease: how you could get it, who could get affected, and the consequences of it.
 It was first described as being a rare form of cancer, called Kaposi's Sarcoma.

 The gay community organized a response to the epidemic through four stages: the development of community-based help and advocacy organizations such as the Gay Men's Health Crisis (GMHC); the evolution of broader advocacy, lobbying and funding organizations such as the American Foundation for AIDS Research; the formation of effective Washington lobbying groups; and the rise of militant activism exemplified by the radical tactics of ACT UP (AIDS Coalition To Unleash Power), which have been documented in over 180 interviews by the ACTUP Oral History Project.

-Health and gay rights organizations, such as the Gay Men's Health Crisis (GMHC), worked on raising awareness.
+Health and gay rights organizations, such as GMHC, worked on raising awareness.
 One of GMHC's strategies was setting up counseling tables in bathhouses.
 Jerry Johnson, the program's former leader found that half of the people who approached him were ignorant about the spread of the disease.
 The government then started to create initiatives to educate the population about reducing risk.

 Education and support for risk reduction

 Around 1985, public and private institutions started to create programs to educate the population.
 They began to hold informational meetings and public forums, distribute literature, and started outreach efforts such as a hotline for counseling and referrals.
 The HTLV-III Hotline started operating in 1982, offering counseling services for persons with AIDS.
 The hotline staff met with social service providers, the New York State AIDS institute, the New York Blood Center and the Hemophilia Foundation in order to coordinate resources for post-test counseling programs.
-Evidence of 623 calls received during the period of April 20, 1985 to May 24, 1985 demonstrated the effectiveness of this program.
+Evidence of 623 calls received during the period of April 20, 1985, to May 24, 1985, demonstrated the effectiveness of this program.

 By June 10, 1985, the GMHC developed a contract to deliver comprehensive education of high risk gay men and youth in order for them to offer counseling and open more offices in the Bronx and Brooklyn, so more people could receive their services.
 This plan cost approximately $83,000 in the fiscal year 1986.